 When Caligula was 2 years old, Augustus died and Caligula’s great-uncle and adoptive grandfather Tiberius succeeded him.
 Five years later, Caligula’s father died and his mother returned to Rome with her six children where she was soon caught up in a deadly feud with the emperor which left Caligula the sole male survivor of the family and heir to his uncle’s throne.

-Outwardly unphased by the intrigues that had killed most of his family, he joined Tiberius on the island of Capri where he lived for the following six years.
+Outwardly unfazed by the intrigues that had killed most of his family, he joined Tiberius on the island of Capri where he lived for the following six years.
 According to historians, Caligula was an excellent natural actor and, recognizing danger, hid all his resentment towards Tiberius.